 A great example will be the one below:

 Additionally, it can also be perceived as a message from a friend rather than a business.
-Wouldn’t you want for the subscriber to see you more as a friend rather than corporate?
+Wouldn’t you want the subscriber to see you more as a friend rather than corporate?

 Take a look at this example, to understand where you’re going wrong: